odra/tb/README.md

 if `tb-$cmd` is nof found, it will invoke `toolbox` forwarding all arguments.

+## Installation

+This project is a collection of bash scripts, so the installation is pretty simple:

+- copy files from src/* to a dir that is available in your `PATH` variable;
+- create a folder `~/.config/tb/boxes` (if using the default base dir path).

+A Makefile is provided for convenience, scripts will be installed at `$HOME/.local/bin` by default, all you need to do is run `make install`; it will also create a bashrc file in `$HOME/.bashrc.d/tb.bashrc`.

 ## Conainer and "Boxes"

 This tool has the concept of "boxes", that is, each container managed by toolbox is considered a "box", pretty obvious, right?